Here's What a Dietitian Says About Dairy Causing Inflammation

 A more controversial area of debate is dairy sensitivity, largely because a food sensitivity is difficult to accurately identify.
 Food sensitivities aren't life-threatening and don't trigger a direct immune response like an allergen does, but many functional medicine practitioners and dietitians think food sensitivities are worth paying attention to from an inflammatory standpoint.

 The reason is that existing low-grade inflammation appears to make some individuals hypersensitive or more susceptible to irritation from foods that normally wouldn't bother them.
-An elimination diet where dairy is temporarily eliminated for several weeks (along with several other foods) is considered the best way to diagnose a sensitivity.
+An elimination diet where dairy intake is temporarily eliminated for several weeks (along with several other foods) is considered the best way to diagnose a sensitivity.
 When you slowly add those foods back, you watch for signs of irritation or inflammation to see if the body appears sensitive to a particular food.

 What does this mean?
 Inflammation may cause the body to be hypersensitive to foods such as dairy, so it can be beneficial to temporarily eliminate it, with help from a dietitian or physician.
 Once the body has calmed down, slowly add it back and watch for reactions.
 You may find you have a dairy sensitivity or you may find that you can consume dairy just fine now that the body has calmed down and isn't hypersensitive.